DOI-USGS/ds-pipelines-targets-2-course/responses/13-target-status.md

 ![visnetwork_fxnchange](https://user-images.githubusercontent.com/13220910/115302212-cd97b480-a127-11eb-9636-930ce7e02cb1.png)

-In the case of fixed arguments, changing the argument names, values, _or even the order they are specified_ will create a change in the function definition and cause the output target to be considered dirty.
+In the case of fixed arguments, changing the argument names, values, _or even the order they are specified_ will create a change in the function definition and cause the output target to be considered outdated.
 Adding comments to the function code does not cause the function to be seen as changed.

 ---